-7.6.6 Significant Charted Differences (SCD)
+7.7.5 Significant Charted Differences (SCD)

-A chart comparison between the best scale official electronic navigational chart (AusENC), as provided in the GFI, and the reduced survey data is to be conducted and reported on in the Significant Charted Differences (SCD) layer of the HIPP SSDM.
-The purpose of this is to provide field check of the quality of the current chart and to encourage the SIC to identify and report significant omissions in the published chart that are navigationally significant whilst in the field via the Hydrographic Note format.
+A chart comparison between the best scale official electronic navigational chart (AusENC), as provided in the GFI, and the reduced survey data is to be conducted and reported on in the 'Seabed_Feature_Pnt' (Point) feature class of the HIPP SSDM.
+The purpose of this is to aid the SIC in identifying and reporting anomalies or omissions in the published chart that are navigationally significant.

-Charted Differences to be included in the SCD layer may include:
+Significant Charted Differences may include:

-- Charted shoals (a sounding circled by a contour) is disproved, particularly where the sounding is a significant controlling depth; - Charted soundings where the survey depth is different by > 25% of charted depth; and - Charted shoals that are relocated horizontally and / or have a revised least depth if not already reported in the RF layer.
+- Charted shoals (a sounding circled by a contour) that are disproved, particularly where the sounding is a significant controlling depth; - Charted soundings where the survey depth is different by >25% of charted depth; and - Charted shoals that are relocated horizontally and/or have a revised least depth if not already included as a Reportable Feature.